max0x7ba/atomic_queue/README.md

 # Build and run instructions
 The containers provided are header-only class templates that require only `#include <atomic_queue/atomic_queue.h>`, no building/installing is necessary.

-Building is neccessary to run the tests and benchmarks.
+Building is necessary to run the tests and benchmarks.

 ```
 git clone https://github.com/cameron314/concurrentqueue.git